SJ6github/OpenCV/README.md

-# MINI PROJECTS
+# Hand and Finger Detection Projects using OpenCV & MediaPipe

-This repository contains mini projects Python, OpenCV, and Google's MediaPipe library.
+This repository contains two mini projects demonstrating hand detection and finger counting using Python, OpenCV, and Google's MediaPipe library.

+---

 ## 📁 Project Structure

-- 1. Hand_detection/
+- `1.
+Hand_detection/`
    Detects hand landmarks in real-time using your webcam.

-- 2. Finger_counter/
+- `2.
+Finger_counter/`
    Counts the number of fingers being shown based on hand landmark analysis.

+---

 ## 🔧 Requirements